chrissyecon/academic-kickstart/content/authors/admin/_index.md

   url: httpss://economics.princeton.edu

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD candidate in economics at Princeton University.
-I will be available for interviews at ASSA 2020 in San Diego.

-interests:
-- Development
-- Macroeconomics
-- R&D and Innovation

 # Social/Academic Networking